Queens Park, New South Wales: Population

-In the 2016 Census, there were 3,066 people in Queens Park.
-62.9% of people were born in Australia.
-The next most common country of birth was England at 6.4%.
-77.3% of people spoke only English at home.
-The most common responses for religion were No Religion 35.0%, Catholic 23.9% and Anglican 11.6%.
+In the 2021 Census, there were 3,143 people in Queens Park.
+66.4% of people were born in Australia.
+The next most common country of birth was England at 7.1%.
+80.5% of people spoke only English at home.
+The most common responses for religion were No Religion 41.2%, Catholic 23.0% and Judaism 10.9%.

 The park

 Queen's Park was originally part of the Sydney Common and later the Lachlan Swamps Water Reserve.
 Today it is a large urban park, part of the Centennial Parklands.
 It was dedicated with Centennial Park in 1888 as part of the centenary celebrations of European settlement in Australia.
 Numerous playing fields are located on the southern and western flatter sections of the park.
 It has been used for sports fields since 1938.
 Moriah College, which is located on the park's western boundary, also uses the park for its PDHPE lessons and other schools in Sydney also use the park.
-The Centennial Park and Moore Park Trust undertook major renovations of Queen's Park in 2009 to improve the quality of the playing fields which are used daily.
+The Centennial Park & Moore Park Trust undertook major renovations of Queen's Park in 2009 to improve the quality of the playing fields which are used daily.
 The Trust also completed a major renovation of the popular children's playground in 2009, and developed a shared cycleway to link the eastern suburbs cycle network with Centennial Park.